-If your situation fits into one or more of these categories, you probably already know that burnout isn’t just a feeling — there are real physical symptoms that come with this level of chronic stress, including extreme fatigue, brain fog, and weight gain.
+If you are feeling burnout, you probably already know that burnout isn’t just a feeling — there are real physical symptoms that come with this level of chronic stress, including extreme fatigue, brain fog and weight gain.

-Relief from burnout starts with finding more time to relax and recharge, but you may be shocked at how much better you can feel when you dive deeper to support your physical and hormonal health, especially your tapped out adrenals.
+Relief from burnout starts with finding more time to relax and recharge, and this can help.
+However, you may be shocked at how much better you can feel when you dive deeper to support your physical and hormonal health, especially your tapped out adrenals.

 5 tips to rebound from burnout